 - Legal Profession Act 1979

-- Sedition Act 1948 (The government announced on July 11, 2012 that it will repeal this law and replace it with the National Harmony Act)
+- Sedition Act 1948 (the government announced on July 11, 2012 that it will repeal this law and replace it with the three following proposed bills, which were made public in June 2014)

 - Section 114A of the Evidence Act 1950